FriendsOfTYPO3/extension_builder/Documentation/Developer/Roundtrip.rst

 *   all classes and tables are renamed

-*   your code should be daptedt to the new names (not just overridden with the default code)
+*   your code should be adapted to the new names (not just overridden with the default code)

 **Changing the Vendor name is not yet supported**